Notes on the Geography of Mexico: Mexico City

 Not quite so cheerful: porters.

 The evil ones.
 The title of this panel is "Wall Street Banquet."
-The wrinkled figure at the upper left surely is intended to represent John D. Rockefeller.
+The wrinkled figure at the upper left surely is none other than John D. Rockefeller.

 "Orgy: The Night of the Rich"